Advertisement

 The Canon EOS C70 does have built-in 2/4/6/8/10-stops ND filters.
 If you need even more filtration, you can use the Drop-In Filter Mount Adapter EF-EOS R with Variable ND.

-The EOS C70 is not water sealed, but the air intake/outlet are protected from dust/water with special ducts.
+The EOS C70 is not water-sealed, but the air intake/outlet is protected from dust/water with special ducts.

 Finally, the EOS C70 uses Canon BP-A30/A60 batteries, the same as those for the C200/C300 Mark III/C500 Mark II.
 There’s a DC input port if you want to run the camera from main power.